variocube/image/README.md

 ### raspi3

 The `raspi3` target uses the mainline kernel and the `arm64` architecture.
-This would be the preferred setup, however it **currently does not work** due to kvm/qemu related errors during bootstrap.

 The image contains a boot partition with the firmware required for boot.